-The place is brimming with ghosts, but the most famouse phantom is Fred.
+The place is brimming with ghosts, but the most famous phantom is Fred.

 - Unstacking chairs after the staff has left.

 - Opening up drinks.
-Bottles of booze partly drunk and left on the floor are constaly found when teh bar opens its doors.
+Bottles of booze partly drunk and left on the floor are constantly found when the bar opens its doors.